Dealing with Your Child's Chipped or Broken Front Teeth

 Direct veneers before and after

 Here is a case for direct bonding or direct veneers to a 7-year-old girl.
 When she fell, she hit and broke 2 of her upper front teeth.
 As you can see, all her teeth are not in a final position, and she has more baby teeth in the back.
 She might need braces in the future.
 So, lab-processed porcelain veneers are not an option.
-She was fortunate to have no nerve (pulp) exposure or tooth shift or movement.
-We only rebuilt the chipped area by bonding or direct veneers (Composite).
-Unlike porcelain veneers, dentists have to do the whole procedure, so it is very technique-sensitive, and not all dentists can get excellent, natural-looking results.

 The comparison shows that the two central teeth exhibit variations in length and alignment upon completion, but they should align seamlessly post-eruption or following orthodontic treatment.

-Routine follow-ups during dental cleaning appointments are essential to monitor color changes, particularly brown tones, which signal potential issues with the tooth's nerve.
+Routine follow-ups during dental cleaning appointments are essential to monitor color changes, mainly brown tones, which signal potential issues with the tooth's nerve.
 While such complications are less likely with newly erupted adult teeth, the likelihood of requiring root canal treatment increases if they arise.

 child's broken front insisor tooth before and after